KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.faq/content/overview/_index.md

 ## What does "cloud", "IoT", "LoRa" mean?

-**IoT** ("Internet of Things"): Hype term that describes a system / network of things (= devices) with sensors , which perform well together or with users thanks to information exchange (e.g. measurement data through the Internet).
+**IoT** ("Internet of Things"): A hype term that describes a system/network of things (= devices) with sensors, which perform well together or with users thanks to information exchange (e.g., measurement data through the Internet).
-KELLER has been using IoT devices for many years: GSM data loggers and now also LoRa devices.
+KELLER has been using IoT devices for many years: Cellular data loggers and now also LoRa devices.
-**Cloud**: Can be defined as follows: By "cloud computing" one can mean storing and accessing data and programs via the Internet or the opposite is saving data to your hard disk.
+**Cloud**: Can be defined as follows: "Cloud computing" refers to storing and accessing data and programs over the Internet, as opposed to saving data on your hard disk.
 The term "cloud" is also used as a metaphor for "the Internet".
-**LoRa** (long range): Long range, low power wireless platform.
+**LoRa** (long range): A long-range, low-power wireless platform.
 A popular IoT wireless protocol.
-Similar to GSM, measurement data from the KELLER sensor can be sent away wirelessly to the next antenna/gateway, and from there forwarded via the Internet to FTP / mail servers or even LoRa servers.
-LoRa has the advantages over GSM that it is cheaper and requires less power (smaller, cheaper battery).
+Similar to cellular radio, measurement data from KELLER sensors can be sent wirelessly to the nearest antenna/gateway, and from there forwarded via the Internet to FTP/mail servers or even LoRa servers.
+LoRa has advantages over cellular radio in that it is cheaper and requires less power (smaller, cheaper battery).
 See more at <https://docs.pressuresuite.com/sending-technology/lora-technology/>

 ## What kind of IoT devices does KELLER have?
 See https://keller-druck.com/en/products/wireless-solutions
-KELLER sells the ADT1 (low-cost) or the ARC1 (robust) device in a tube, a box or a box with special safty barriers.
+KELLER sells the ADT1 (low-cost) and the ARC1 (robust) devices in a tube, a box, or a box with special safety barriers.
 Both device categories can send data either via cellular sending technology (2G/3G/4G/NB-IoT/LTE-M) or via the LoRaWAN sending technology.

 ## What does "PressureSuite" even mean?

-PressureSuite is the name of the new KELLER Pressure product line.
-It's the German name for hummingbird starting with a **K** as in **K**ELLER.
+PressureSuite is the successor of KOLIBRI.
+It is a new name for a product line.
 Currently, this product line contains:

-- PressureSuite Cloud : Web portal for customers to access data
+- PressureSuite Cloud: Web portal for customers to access data

-- PressureSuite Desktop : The new logger software application that we use to store and visualize data from data loggers on the Windows PC.
+- PressureSuite Desktop: The new logger software application that we use to store and visualize data from data loggers on the Windows PC.

-- PressureSuite Mobile : The new Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.
+- PressureSuite Mobile: The new iOS/Android app, with which you can load measurement data from KELLER data loggers via Bluetooth to a smartphone.

 These products all use the latest technologies and a customized design.
-In addition, you will download and upload data from "PressureSuite Desktop" and "PressureSuite Mobile" to the "PressureSuite Cloud".
+In addition, you can download and upload data from "PressureSuite Desktop" and "PressureSuite Mobile" to the "PressureSuite Cloud".

 ## What is the "PressureSuite Cloud"?

 PressureSuite is the name of the new KELLER Pressure product line.
-Part of this new product line is the cloud possibilities, which are:
+Part of this new product line are the cloud possibilities, which include:

-- WebApp : The "Online Program" at www.pressuresuite.com
+- WebApp: The "Online Program" at www.pressuresuite.com

-- API : A standardized interface to transfer data (e.g. measurement data) in a common internet format to other programs/services/clouds
+- API: A standardized interface to transfer data (e.g., measurement data) in a common internet format to other programs/services/clouds

-- Documentations : How to interpret the measurement data of GSM / LoRa devices?
+- Documentations: How to interpret the measurement data of GSM/LoRa devices?
 How does the API work?
 All protocols and simple examples should be openly documented.

-- Tools : To simplify the integration of our IoT devices, sample programs and libraries are available for free or even open sourced.
+- Tools: To simplify the integration of our IoT devices, sample programs and libraries are available for free or even open-sourced.

 ## Should I use the Cloud or the GSM2Datamanager solution?